haraldkubota/step-ca/README.md

 ## What next to do

+### Install the root certificate on client machines
 Get the root certificate and install in your OS and browser's default certificate store:
 ```
 ❯ step ca root myCAroot.crt